 Reduce the risk of seizures

 Research published in the Biological and Pharmaceutical Bulletin in 2010 showed that the piperine content in pepper can control the flow of calcium that causes nerve cells to release neurotransmitters.
 So as to reduce the risk of seizures in the body.

-Research in the Journal of the American Geriatric Society shows that by inhaling the scent of pepper can activate parts of the human brain that serves to swallow.
-This study was conducted to participants of stroke patients who have difficulty swallowing when the disease.
+Research in the Journal of the American Geriatric Society shows that inhaling the scent of pepper can activate parts of the human brain that serves to swallow.
+This study was conducted on participants of stroke patients who have difficulty swallowing when the disease.